Shenandoah Valley Adult Teen Challenge

 What We Do

 SVTC is a referral ministry based in Shenandoah County.
-We are not a residential treatment program.
-We don't run a facility.
+We are not a clinical rehab or residential Teen Challenge center.
 We don't prescribe medication.
 We don't compete with the clinical providers in your community.
+We do operate Rebuilding Life Sober Living Home, a structured faith-based sober living home for men in Mount Jackson.

-What we do is simple: we help families find the right Teen Challenge program.
+What we do: we help families find the right Teen Challenge program — and for men already in recovery, we may have a local next step.

 There are over 200 Teen Challenge centers across the country.
 Each one is a little different: some serve men, some serve women.
 Some accept specific age ranges.
 Some have waitlists, some don't.
 Finding the right program for your family member's specific situation takes time and knowledge of how the network works.